-Good user experiences not only require well thought-out design, but also effective communication.
-Deutsche Bahn's UX team shows how complex topics such as accessibility, user-centered development and internal processes can be communicated in such a way that they are understood, appreciated and passed on.
+Good user experiences not only need well thought-out design, but also effective communication.
+The Communication & Community Core Team of Deutsche Bahn UX shows how complex topics such as accessibility, user-centered development and internal processes can be communicated in such a way that they are understood, appreciated and passed on.

 Jennifer Lange